ARC Capital Venture (Australia) Pty Ltd Name Fraudulently Used Without Permission in International Bond Impersonation Scam

 Bullseye Investigations has been made aware of an international impersonation scam targeting Australian investors through fraudulent government and corporate bond offers.
 The scheme involves the unlawful use of the name ARC Capital Venture (Australia) Pty Ltd together with the unrelated name of ARC Capital Venture LLC.

 The individuals behind this activity are offshore operators who have falsely represented themselves as being connected to these entities.
-The documentation circulated to investors includes forged onboarding materials, fabricated adviser identities and references to legitimate Australian company details in an attempt to manufacture credibility.
+The documentation circulated to investors includes what appears to be forged onboarding materials, fabricated adviser identities, false client agreements and references to legitimate Australian company and regulatory details in an attempt to manufacture credibility.

 Investors are reminded that verifying a company name on ASIC’s Professional Registers alone is not sufficient due diligence.
 Before committing funds, investors should independently contact the relevant AFSL holder using publicly listed contact details and confirm adviser authorisations and bank account instructions directly with a responsible manager or equivalent officer.

 If you believe you have been approached in connection with these bond offers, preserve all communications and report the matter to your State Police Fraud Division without delay.
-Independent legal advice should be sought before directing allegations toward any entity.
+Independent legal advice should be obtained before making any allegation.
+Neither ARC Capital Venture (Australia) Pty Ltd nor the licence holder whose details were unlawfully used were involved in the conduct described, and any claim directed toward either party would be misconceived.

 Comments